Entrance sign

 Directions

 From Dillon, travel 3 miles south on I-15 and take exit 59 to MT HWY 278.
-Travel west on 278 for 22 miles to the Pioneer Mountains Scenic Byway.
+Travel west on 278 for 22 miles to the Pioneer Mountains Scenic Byway turnoff.
 Proceed north approximately 16 miles, then turn right onto FS Road 2406 for 0.25 miles to the campground.
-From Butte, travel approximately 20 miles south on I-15 and take exit 102 to MT HWY 43.
-Travel east on 43 for 12 miles to Wise River.
-Turn south onto the Pioneer Mountain Scenic Byway (HWY 73) and proceed approximately 28 miles.
-The campground is on the left at FS Road 2406.
+From Butte, travel approximately 20 miles south on I-15 to exit 102 (MT HWY 43), then east 12 miles to Wise River.
+Turn south onto the Pioneer Mountain Scenic Byway (HWY 73) and proceed 28 miles; the campground will be on your left.

 Amenities